hugopferraro/hugopferraro/README.md

-# 👋 Hi, Hugo Ferraro
+# 👋 Hi, I'm Hugo Ferraro

 I'm a **Junior Software Engineer** focused on building AI-powered applications.
 I am passionate about leveraging modern technologies to deliver high-quality software and currently on the path of becoming an ML Engineer.